lucasparada20/tlb/README.md

-# TLB
+# TLP
-The parent directory of the Target Level Problem (TLB) codebase for solution algorithms and generators of instances
+The parent directory of the Target-Level Problem (TLP) codebase for solution algorithms and generators of instances

 ## tlb_exact

-The source code of the solution algorithms to solve the TLB.
+The source code of the solution algorithms to solve the TLP.
 Inside the directory, you will find scripts to build the code, to launch jobs in high-performance computing clusters, and to execute the code on a local machine.

 ## tlb_generator